thoughtspot/thoughtspot.github.io/_release/notes.md

 We simplified feedback for insights and analysis to use fewer questions.
 These questions are now more relevant to the specific insight.
 See [Insight Feedback]({{ site.baseurl }}/spotiq/insight-feedback.html).

+### Explore Search

+With **Explore**, existing pinboards lead you to deeper insights through a multi-step discovery process.
+A single click generates a new chart, which leads to further exploration.
+See [Explore]({{ site.baseurl }}/end-user/search/explore.html).

 ### Schema and Join Information

 You can now see the schema information and join information at the same time, under the **Schema** tab of each table, worksheet, and view.
 For an example, see [Modify joins within a worksheet]({{ site.baseurl }}/admin/worksheets/mod-ws-internal-joins.html).